kirankatedata/Restaurant-Rating-Analysis/README.md

 # Restaurant-Rating-Analysis
-Using Linear Regression Models like Random Forest and Extratrees Regressor, Performed in depth analysis of Restaurant rating.
+Using Linear Regression, Random Forest and Extratrees Regressor, Performed in depth analysis of Restaurant rating.